Kinetic modeling of knowledge and wealth dynamics in national and global markets: Introduction

 \section{Introduction}

-The generalization to living systems of the classical kinetic Boltzmann approach, originally proposed to describe rarefied gas dynamics, has attracted growing interest in recent decades.
-This has led to kinetic models for many socio-economic problems, such as the evolution of wealth distribution \cite{cordier2005kinetic}, the opinion formation \cite{toscani2006kinetic,ToscaniTosinZanella}, the dynamics of crowds or vehicular traffic \cite{BellomoGibelli,FregugliaTosin}, the motion of swarms \cite{BellomoHa}, birth and death processes \cite{Greenman}, the tumor growth \cite{ConteGroppiSpiga,ConteDzierma,ConteTravaglini}, the spread of epidemics and other diseases \cite{BertagliaPareschi,DellaMarca,BisiLorenzani,BertagliaBondesanetal}, and so on.
-In such contexts, the agents/animals/cells are characterized by a proper microscopic variable (for instance the amount of wealth, opinion, viral load, etc.) and are assumed to be subject to binary interactions.
-In order to model the behavior of individuals or cells, microscopic interaction rules should be complex enough to include proper non-deterministic effects and possibly the mutual influence of various microscopic features.
-Moreover, multiple populations are often involved in socio--economic phenomena, thus giving rise to a system of coupled Boltzmann equations for single--species distribution functions.
+Over recent decades, various mathematical approaches, inspired by statistical physics and, in particular, by the Boltzmann equation, have been developed to describe the collective behavior of living systems.\cite{bellomo2025,bellomo2022what} This has led, in turn, to the formulation of kinetic models for many socio-economic problems.
+Among these, we recall the approaches describing the evolution of wealth distribution,\cite{cordier2005kinetic,pareschi2013interacting} opinion formation,\cite{toscani2006kinetic,ToscaniTosinZanella} the dynamics of crowds or vehicular traffic,\cite{BellomoGibelli,FregugliaTosin} the motion of swarms,\cite{BellomoHa,bellomo2020swarms} birth and death processes,\cite{Greenman} tumor growth,\cite{ConteDzierma,ConteGroppiSpiga,ConteTravaglini} the spread of epidemics and other diseases.\cite{BertagliaBondesanetal,BertagliaPareschi,BisiLorenzani,DellaMarca} In these contexts, the agents/animals/cells are characterized by a specific microscopic variable (e.g., wealth, opinion, or viral load), usually referred to as {\it activity},\cite{carrillo2024book} and are assumed to be subject to binary interactions.
+To accurately describe individual or cellular behavior, the microscopic interaction rules must be sufficiently detailed to incorporate non-deterministic effects and, possibly, mutual dependencies among microscopic features.
+Furthermore, multiple populations are often involved in socio--economic phenomena, thus giving rise to a system of coupled Boltzmann equations for single--species distribution functions.
 A unified kinetic description for multi--population systems with multiple microscopic states may be found in Ref.~\cite{bisi2024kinetic}.
-Analytical results on the long--time behavior of these systems may usually be obtained in proper asymptotic quasi--invariant regimes, where integro--differential Boltzmann equations may be approximated by simpler PDEs of Fokker--Planck type.
-Suitable numerical schemes for Boltzmann or Fokker--Planck operators also allow the investigation of situations far from these regimes.
-The basic tools and the most recent results on kinetic models for living systems may be found in Refs.~\cite{pareschi2013interacting,DiMarcoPareschiZanella,bellomo2021,bellomo2025}.
+Analytical results on the long--time behavior of these systems are usually obtained in proper asymptotic quasi--invariant regimes, where integro--differential Boltzmann equations may be approximated by simpler PDEs of Fokker--Planck type.
+Suitable numerical schemes for Boltzmann or Fokker--Planck operators allow the investigation of situations far from these regimes.
+Comprehensive reviews of the fundamental tools and recent advances in kinetic models for living systems can be found in Refs.~\cite{bellomo2021,bellomo2025,DiMarcoPareschiZanella,pareschi2013interacting}.